Raw Materials of the Humanities

 ...

-This subproject investigates the most central working medium of the humanities from a historical perspective: paper.
-The invention of the groundwood paper in 1843, subsequently developed practices for the production of cellulose, as well as the energy of the steam engine and the paper machine led to the industrialization and specification [...]
+This subproject investigates what has historically been the most important working medium of the humanities: paper.
+The invention of groundwood paper in 1843, new practices for producing cellulose, and the energy of the paper machine and steam engine led to the industrialization of the paper industry.
+The resulting “paper flood,” made [...]

 ...